-Anne previously worked on climate finance project development and evaluation for a range of multilateral development banks and agencies.
-She also consulted at the Climate Investment Funds (CIFs) on results reporting and at the World Bank Group on the Science of Delivery agenda and Competitive Cities.
-She has provided strategic advice to governments, multilaterals and non-profits, and has published and peer-reviewed studies on urban sustainability.
+Before joining WRI, Anne was a project design and evaluation specialist for multilateral development banks and agencies and worked at the World Bank and the Climate Investment Funds.
+She has provided strategic advice to governments, multilaterals and non-profits, and has published and peer-reviewed studies on urban transformation for sustainability.

-Anne holds a PhD in Geography from Durham University (UK), with a focus on urban geography and innovation in sustainable urban technology, as well as an MSc in Environmental Monitoring, Modelling & Management (King’s College London, UK) and a joint honors BA in Economics, Politics & International Studies (University of Warwick, UK).
+Anne holds a PhD in Geography from Durham University (UK), with a focus on urban sustainability and innovation, as well as an MSc in Environmental Monitoring, Modelling & Management (King’s College London, UK) and a BA in Economics, Politics & International Studies (University of Warwick, UK).

 Anne lives in Washington, D.C. with her partner and two sons, and likes to garden, bike with the kids, and travel near and far.